OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 #### ConfigMap Name Templates

-If you look back at the variables we added to this project, you will notice that we defined one called `Octopus.Action.KubernetesContainers.ConfigMapNameTemplate`.
+If you look back at the variables we added to this project you will notice that we defined one called `Octopus.Action.KubernetesContainers.ConfigMapNameTemplate`.
 This variable impacts how this ConfigMap is managed during a deployment.

-Normally Octopus environments are separate, and used to represent a distinct progression from testing to production.
-Which is to say that deploying to a testing environment does not impact a production environment, and vis versa.
+Normally Octopus environments are separate and used to represent a distinct progression from testing to production.
+Which is to say that deploying to a testing environment does not impact a production environment and vice versa.

 We have used environments a little differently here.
-Instead of a distinct and separate environments, our environments represent the gradual change in the amount of traffic being directed to a new, or canary, version.
+Instead of distinct and separate environments, our environments represent the gradual change in the amount of traffic being directed to a new, or canary, version.

-This is a subtle but significant distinction, because it means that the `Canary 25%` environment is the same logical environment as the `Canary 75%` environment.
+This is a subtle but significant distinction because it means that the `Canary 25%` environment is the same logical environment as the `Canary 75%` environment.
 This means that the deployment to the `Canary 75%` environment overwrites the deployment to the `Canary 25%` environment.

-However, the Kubernetes steps are configured with an assumption that environments are distinct.
+However, the Kubernetes steps are configured with the assumption that environments are distinct.
 One implication of this assumption is that when we deploy a ConfigMap resource as part of the container step to the `Canary 25%` environment, it will have a unique name that will not be overwritten when we deploy the ConfigMap again to the `Canary 75%` environment.
-Not overwriting resources makes sense normally as you move from testing to production, but in our case we do want resources to be overwritten.
+Not overwriting resources makes sense normally as you move from testing to production, but in our case, we do want resources to be overwritten.

 Overwriting the ConfigMap resource is prevented by giving it a unique name with each deployment.
 By default, this unique name is generated by appending the Octopus deployment ID to the end of the name.

 For example, we gave the ConfigMap a name of `#{DeploymentNamePrevious}-configmap`, which will resolve to a name of `http-previous-configmap`.
-During deployment this name is combined with the deployment id to produce a unqiue name like `http-previous-configmap-deployment-1234`.
+During deployment, this name is combined with the deployment ID to produce a unqiue name like `http-previous-configmap-deployment-1234`.

 However, we do not want unique names.
-We want names that will be the same between our canary environments, so they resources will be overwritten.
+We want names that will be the same between our canary environments, so the resources will be overwritten.

 This is why we set the `Octopus.Action.KubernetesContainers.ConfigMapNameTemplate` variable to `#{Octopus.Action.KubernetesContainers.ConfigMapName}-httpdcanary`.
-This overrides the default behaviour of appending the deployment ID, and instead appends the fixed string `httpdcanary`.
+This overrides the default behavior of appending the deployment ID, and instead appends the fixed string `httpdcanary`.

 This means our canary environments will deploy a ConfigMap resource called `http-previous-configmap-httpdcanary` every time.
 And because the name is no longer unique, it will be overwritten in each environment.